AsoDesu/info-grabber/README.md

 - Tournament Assistant Integration (Select a match from a TA Server and automaticly set the players and song)
 - Web Panel (Have a web panel, where you can just put in all the info on a web page and it auto, changes)
 - Discord Integration (Allow other people to do a command of a Discord Bot to set the player info)
+- Stream changer (Create a local web page with the stream embeds on.
+And auto-change the embed to a `player twitch` value in `info.json` whenever `info.json` is updates)

 ## Contributing
 If you would like to add anything to Info Grabber, or use it in one of your own projects, feel free